img88/ALPR_IndonesiaPlateNumber_ComputerVision/README.md

 Suggestion:
 - For better detection results, you can do experiments with preprocessing and contours.<br>
-- For better classification result, you can separate the plate number character into three parts, first letter, the second number, and third letter;<br>
+- For better classification result, you can separate the plate number character into three parts, first letter, second number, and third letter;<br>
 - And you can add more training datasets.

 ### Good Result